Gmagon/src.gmagon.com/source/products/store/trytomp3/docs.md

 <br>
 ![](.\images\screens\license key_640x374.png)
 <br>
 Hope the TryToMP3 will help you enjoy a high-quality listening experience and make your life more convenient than ever.
-We'd like to receive and answer any question from you, if you are willing to communicate with us in<a href="https://gitter.im/Gmagon/support" target="_blank"> <strong>Support Center</strong> </a> and join our community.
+We'd like to receive and answer any question from you, if you are willing to communicate with us in<a href="https://gitter.im/Gmagon/support" target="_blank" rel="nofollow me noopener noreferrer"> <strong>Support Center</strong> </a> and join our community.
 We will strive to provide the best services we can offer with our customers.